Should I Be a Web Developer? 7 Signs You'd Find Success

 2020 has pushed our classrooms, workplaces, and shopping centers all online.
 While some might be feeling a little screen fatigue, the increased presence of the internet in the functioning of our daily lives has been making you think about seriously pursuing a career in web development.
 You’ve always had an interest in web design—but maybe now is the time to make the move up from the hobby blog and just-for-fun tutorials you’ve been tinkering around with?

-While COVID-19–related economic shockwaves will likely add an extra layer of uncertainty to our economy for at least the near term, it appears a pursuing a career web development is still a solid option long term.
-The Bureau of Labor Statistics projects web development jobs to increase by 13 percent from 2018 and 2028.1 Pair that with a 2019 median annual salary of $73,760 and it’s easy to see the appeal.1 But how do you know if a career in web development is really a good fit for you?
+While COVID-19–related economic shockwaves will likely add an extra layer of uncertainty to our economy for at least the near term, it appears pursuing a career in web development is still a solid option long term.
+The Bureau of Labor Statistics projects web development jobs to increase by 13 percent from 2020 and 2030.1 With a good outlook, it’s easy to see the appeal.
+But how do you know if a career in web development is really a good fit for you?

 To help answer that, we spoke with experienced professionals in web development on the most important qualities and characteristics to succeed in the field.
 As you consider a career change, take a look at these seven signs you should be a web developer.